 Each type of valve performs a different function, resulting in multiple types of valves often being used on a single pipe system.
 Below you can see what each type of valve is and its job within a pipe system.

-The Ball Valve is used to allow the flow of liquid to manually be turned completely on or off.
+- Ball Valves are used to control the flow of liquid manually.
+It can be turned on or off.

-The Gate Valve is handwheel operated to allow excellent flow capacity control, with very low maintenance needed.
+- Gate Valves are handwheel operated to allow flow capacity control and require very low maintenance.

-The Non-Return Valve allow for a one-way flow of liquid and automatically prevents any back flow.
+- Non-Return Valves allow for a unidirectional flow and automatically prevents any back flow.
 They require no manual input to open or close.

-The Air Release Valve allows air to be released from the connecting tank to limit the build-up of air pressure within a pipe.
+- Air Release Valves allow the released of air from a connecting tank, limiting the build-up of pressure within a pipe.

-Standard butterfly valves are an on/ off control valve for installation between flanges, predominantly used in larger pipe diameters.
+- Butterfly Valves are on/ off control valves for installation between flanges, predominantly used in larger pipe diameters.